Connacht: Early history

 By the 5th century, the pre-historic nations such as the Auteini and Nagnatae – recorded by Ptolemy (c.
 AD 90 – c.
 168) in Geography – gave way to dynasties.
 This is demonstrated in the noun moccu in names such as Muirchu moccu Machtheni, which indicated a person was of the Machtheni people.
 As evidenced by kings such as Mac Cairthinn mac Coelboth (died 446) and Ailill Molt (died c.
 482), even by the 5th century the gens was giving way to kinship all over Ireland, as both men were identified as of the Uí Enechglaiss and Uí Fiachrach dynasties, not of tribes.
-By 700, moccu had been entirely replaced by mac and hua (later Mac and Ó).
+By 700, moccu had evolved into mac 'son' and patronymics had become surnames formed with hua 'descendant' (later Mac and Ó).

 During the mid-8th century, what is now County Clare was absorbed into Thomond by the Déisi Tuisceart.
 It has remained a part of the province of Munster ever since.

 The name Connacht arose from the most successful of these early dynasties, The Connachta.
 By 1050, they had extended their rule from Rathcroghan in north County Roscommon to large areas of what are now County Galway, County Mayo, County Sligo, and County Leitrim.
 The dynastic term was from then on applied to the overall geographic area containing those counties, and has remained so ever since.